LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

     throw new cucumber.api.PendingException();
 }

 Process finished with exit code 0

 ```
 2) Create a New Package and name it 'stepDefinitions' by right click on the src/test/java and select New >> Package.
-3) Create a New Java Class and name it is 'Steps' by right click on the above created package and select New >> Class.
+3) Create a New Java Class and name it 'Steps' by right click on the above created package and select New >> Class.
 4) Now copy all the steps created by IDE to this Steps file and start filling up these steps with Selenium Code.
 Steps test file will look like this:
+### Steps.java

 ```
 package stepDefinitions;